Projects funded by RNOH Charity

 • A range of enriching artwork to provide an uplifting experience for our patients

-• The infrastructure for a new private patient ward, which will generate vital funds for the RNOH and help sustain the long-term future of our hospital
+• The infrastructure for a new private patient ward, which will generate vital funds for RNOH and help sustain the long-term future of our hospital

-Spinal Cord Injury Centre
+Spinal Cord Injury Centre expansion

-The Volunteer Service
+The RNOH Volunteer Service

 Peripheral Nerve Injury Unit

-In partnership with the hospital's PNI Unit, the RNOH Charity funded an innovative project to help fight phantom limb pain, a condition that affects over 50% of amputees.
+In partnership with the hospital's PNI Unit, RNOH Charity funded an innovative project to help fight phantom limb pain, a condition that affects over 50% of amputees.

 Our cookies